jpaulm/gofbp/README.md

 FBP deadlocks are well understood, and are handled well by other FBP implementations on https://github.com/jpaulm .
 They also seem to be well detected by the Go scheduler - unfortunately, they are not so easy to troubleshoot, as Go deadlock detection is not "FBP-aware", and occurs before the GoFBP scheduler can analyze the process states to determine where the problem is occurring.
 This has been raised as an issue - #28 .

 As of release v2.2.1, a stand-alone program has been added, `analyze_deadlock.go`, which can be used to analyze the Go stack trace.
-Its `.exe` file can be found in the project `bin` directory.
-To analyze the deadlock, send the `go test` output to `logfile`, i.e. `go test -run ForceDeadlock -timeout 0ms > logfile`, then execute `bin\analyze_deadlock.exe`.
+Its `.exe` file can be found in the assets of the latest release.
+To analyze the deadlock, change the `generate-gIds` parameter in `params.xml` to `true`, then send the `go test` output to `logfile`, i.e. `go test -run ForceDeadlock -timeout 0ms > logfile`.
+Now download `analyze_deadlock.exe` to some convenient folder, then execute it.
 The output should be something like the following (based on running `go test -run ForceDeadlock -count=1`):

 <pre>
 Sender Goroutine no.: 19